lawrencek1992/crawler_script/README.md

 1) Is the example of the expected result given in the instructions *(see CrawlerCodingChallenge.txt)* supposed to contain correct answers for the words it shows?
 I do not get the same numbers, and if I copy/paste the "History" section into a [word document](https://docs.google.com/document/d/1-atX6Gz8R2UqYod9On-XoOZTWu_gmOrq3o1DOi8dcvE/edit?usp=sharing), but I still don't get those numbers.
 (However I did "test" my answers that way, and was able to verify I am returning the word counts I expect to return).
 Perhaps the wiki has been updated since this coding challenge was first written.

 2) How should hyphens be handled?
 The following words all appear in the "History" text: "Microsoft", "Micro-soft", "non-Microsoft".
 I replaced hyphens with empty strings, meaning those three words turn into two words: "microsoft", "microsoft" (same word), and "nonmicrosoft".
 The same problem exist with "IBM" and "non-IBM".
 Is this the correct approach?
+If not, why?

 3) How should forward slashes be handled?
 Consider the words: "CP/M" and "X/S".
 The acronym "CP/M" stands for "Control Program for Microcomputers" and "X/S" is a particular Xbox series.
 Does it make more sense to replace the forward slashes with empty strings or spaces?
-(I replaced them with empty strings).
+I replaced them with empty string.
+If this is not the correct approach, what approach would be better and why?

 4) This challenge did not specifically ask for tests.
 I "cheated" by using a [word document](https://docs.google.com/document/d/1-atX6Gz8R2UqYod9On-XoOZTWu_gmOrq3o1DOi8dcvE/edit?usp=sharing) which contains the "History" section of the wiki to manually test my code.
 (I.e. use the python debugger to print out all of the word counts, and then use the find feature in Google docs to search for each word and verify that the word count I return matches the number of times that word appears in the document.)
 I tested that I return the expected number of words and exclude excluded words by passing arguments to the main() function and examining what prints out.